-Our students and faculty work together on environmental topics both local and global, drawing upon the natural sciences, social sciences, and humanities in our work.
+Our students and faculty work together on environmental topics both local and global, drawing upon the natural sciences, social sciences, and humanities.
 Coursework and applied experience expose students to a range of environmental issues from the familiar, such as energy choices and climate change, to the less well-studied, like the rise of consumerism and the impacts of changing settlement patterns.

-To make all this happen, the programme is organised around an area of specialisation (AoS) designed by students in consultation with their advisor in the third year of study.
+To make all this happen, major coursework revolves around an area of specialisation (AoS) designed by students in consultation with their advisor in the third year of study.
 The AoS is supplemented by a rigorous one-year research or practitioner project, and is often informed by study abroad and internship experiences.